liflab/beepbeep-3-book/pre-markdown/basic/README.md

 ## Processors

 The first fundamental building block of BeepBeep is an object called a **processor**.
 This object that takes one or more *event streams* as its input, and and returns one or more *event streams* as its output.
 A processor is a stateful device: for a given input, its output may depend on events received in the past.
 Virtually all the processing of event traces is done through the action of a processor, or a combination of multiple processors chained together to achieve the desired functionality.
+In terms of Java, all processors are descendents of the generic {@link jdc:ca.uqac.lif.cep.Processor Processor} class.

 An easy way to understand processors is to think of them as "boxes" having one or more "pipes".
-Some of these pipes are used to feed events to the processor (input pipes), while others are used to collect events from the processor (output pipes).
+Some of these pipes are used to feed events to the processor (input pipes), while others are used to collect events produced by the processor (output pipes).
+Throughout this book, we will often represent processors graphically exactly in this way, as the following figure shows.
+A processor object is represented by a square box, with a pictogram giving an idea of the type of computation it executes on events.
+On the sides of this box are one or more "pipes" representing its inputs and outputs.
+Input pipes are indicated with a red, inward-pointing triangle, while output pipes are represented by a green, outward-pointing triangle.

+![A 1:1 processor](pipe-tuple.png)

+The color of the pipes themselves will be used to denote the type of events passing through them.
+According to the convention in this book, a blue-green pipe represents a stream of numbers, a grey pipe contains a stream of Boolean values, etc.

 The number of input and output pipes is called the (input and output) **arity** of a processor; these two numbers vary depending on the actual type of processor we are talking about.
-For example, the following picture represents a processor with an input arity of 1, and an output arity of 1.
+For example, the previous picture represents a processor with an input arity of 1, and an output arity of 1.
 Events come in by one end, while events (maybe of a different kind) come out by the other end.

-![A 1:1 processor](pipe-tuple.png)

-## <a name="example">A first example</a>
+## Pulling events

+There are two ways to interact with a processor.

 The following code snippet shows a first example of processor called {@link jdc:ca.uqac.lif.cep.QueueSource QueueSource}.